vikical/VRP/README.md

 # VRP
 Metaheuristics for a variant of VRP problem

+# GENERAL CONSIDERATIONS
+Num. vehicles = num. customers = nodes - 1 (the depot)
+All vehicles can reach at least the farthest node.
+That means that at worst solution 1 vehicle can serve 1 customer.

 # DATA GENERATION
 Distances between nodes were obtained from the samples provided by: https://www.mech.kuleuven.be/en/cib/op Particularly, for the original dataset used to solve VRPCD: http://web.ntust.edu.tw/~vincent/ovrpcd/